vipertooth/Red-Team/README.md

-# Red-Team Training for Kryptos Operators
+# Pipeline for Kryptos Operators
 Original files can be found at https://github.com/vipertooth/Notes

 ## Table of Contents